 Cole, M. L., & Stavros, J. M. (2016).
-Relationship among emotional intelligence, SOAR, and team-based collaboration: Implications for a strengths, opportunities, aspirations, and results (SOAR) based approach to coaching psychology.
-In L. Van Zyl, A. Odendaal, & M. Stander (Eds.), Meta-theoretical perspectives and applications in multi-cultural contexts of coaching psychology.
+Relationship among emotional intelligence, SOAR, and team-based collaboration: Implications for a strengths, opportunities, aspirations, and results (SOAR) framework for coaching psychology.
+In L. Van Zyl, A. Odendaal, & M. Stander (Eds.), Meta-theoretical perspectives and applications for multi-cultural contexts of coaching psychology.
 New York, NY: Springer International Publishing.
 [Chapter published in edited book.
 This book offers detailed strategies, methodologies, approaches, practice guidelines, and policy implications effective for professional coaching on the individual, group and organizational level.]

 Glovis, M., Cole, M. L., & Stavros, J. M. (2014).
 SOAR and motivation as mediators of the relationship between Flow and project success.
 Organization Development Journal, 32(3), 57-73.

 Stavros, J. M., Cole, M. L., & Hitchcock, J. (August 2014).
 Basic and applied research on SOAR—taking SOAR beyond its original purpose of strategic thinking and planning applications.
 AI Practitioner: International Journal of Appreciative Inquiry, 16(3), 72-77.

 Chung, C. J., Cartwright, C., & Cole, M. L. (2014).
 Assessing the impact of an autonomous robotics competition for STEM education.
 Journal of STEM Education, 15(2), 24-34.

 Kohnke, A., Cole, M. L., & Bush, R. (2014).
 Incorporating UTAUT predictors for understanding home care patients' and clinicians' acceptance of healthcare telemedicine equipment.
 Journal of Technology Management & Innovation, 9(2), 29-41.